 Charity shop bargain-hunting tricks

-There's been a surge in donations to charity shops this month, with the 'Marie Kondo' effect at least partly responsible.
-Charities want you to take advantage – so we've rounded up our top tricks and tips to help you find the best items...
+There's been a bumper crop of donations to charity shops this summer, thanks to people's lockdown clear-outs.
+Charities want you to take advantage, so we've rounded up our top tricks and tips to help you find the best items – including where to head for designer clobber, spotting sales and buying online.

-Before you start, check out the long-running Charity Shop Finds forum thread for inspiration.
-Our forumites have struck gold in the past, bagging everything from a bargain Mulberry bag to a £5 Magimix ice-cream maker.
+For inspiration, check out the long-running Charity Shop Finds MSE Forum thread.
+Our Forumites have struck gold in the past, bagging everything from a bargain Mulberry bag to a £5 Magimix ice cream maker.
+If you're a charity shop connoisseur, we'd love to hear your tips too.

-It's all very hush-hush, but Javed Khan, Barnardo's chief executive, told us: "Our shops do receive items from high street and high-end, sometimes designer, retailers.
+It's rather hush-hush, but Javed Khan, Barnardo's chief executive, told us: "Our shops do receive items from high street and high end, sometimes designer, retailers.
 This includes fashion and sample homeware items.
-We de-tag donated items from brands if they request this, and have done this for quite a few large companies over the last few months.
+We de-tag donated items from brands if they request this, and have done this for quite a few large companies.
 Unfortunately, we do not have permission to name them.

 "Some high street brands don't require us to de-tag items, so often there will be high street brands with the labels intact."